 5. Try Walking

 So many of us turned to outdoor walks this spring when we had limited options for workouts, but walking is great any time of year!
 An easy-paced walk is a great way to get moving again, says Katie Woodside Annaballi.
 You can start with 10 minutes of walking and build up to 30 minutes.
 According to Teresa Harris, this stimulates blood flow and will actually help build stamina so you can add other exercises along the way.

 6. Don’t Forget to Stretch

 Your muscles will likely be sore after a workout since they are not accustomed to the activity.
 Don’t skip your warm up or cool down, as they are important for helping prevent injury.
 As Shelly Miller says, “You want to fix your body, not break it!”

 With added activity, you may notice that you’re hungrier.
 Be sure to adjust your diet accordingly to ensure your body is getting the nutrients it needs.
 Registered Dietitian Margaret Moses recommends making sure you consume enough carbohydrates, as they are your main source of energy, and protein to help repair any damage to muscles.

 8. Do Things You Enjoy

-You may find that workouts you previously enjoyed just don’t cut it anymore, and that’s ok.
+You may find that a fitness routine you previously enjoyed just doesn’t cut it anymore, and that’s ok.
 Find what works for you and you may discover something new that you love and actually look forward to.
 As Leigh McCready says, it’s easier to stay motivated and stick to a routine when it involves something you like!